AnaJoselynAlarcon/Securing-ReactNative/TotallySecureMathApp/SecurityAssesment.md

 💉 **Type of Vulnerability: Code Injection**
 **Description:** The Note component utilizes the eval() function to evaluate mathematical expressions provided by users.
 This introduces the risk of code injection attacks, where attackers can execute arbitrary JavaScript code within the application's context.
-**Potential Impact:** Malicious users could exploit this vulnerability to inject and execute arbitrary code, leading to unauthorized actions, data manipulation, or unauthorized access to sensitive information.
+**Potential Impact:** Malicious users could exploit this vulnerability to inject and execute arbitrary code[4], leading to unauthorized actions, data manipulation, or unauthorized access to sensitive information.

-## Security Measures Importance and Reflection
+## Security Measures Importance and Reflection :cloud:

 #### 🔒 Why Security Measures Are Important